-Our team has tested a variety of adapters, extenders, and mixers to use as audio sources with Mevo.
+Our team has tested a variety of adapters, extenders, and mixers to use as audio sources with Mevo 1st Gen and Mevo Plus cameras.
 These adapters can be either via the lightning port or the headphone jack on the phone or tablet or via USB on the Mevo Boost.

-Listed below are products our team has tested and determined to be compatible with Mevo and the Mevo app.
-Please note that products that are not listed here have not been tested and we make no guarantees that any audio devices outside of this list will work with Mevo.
+Listed below are products our team has tested and determined to be compatible with the cameras and the Mevo app.
+Please note that products that are not listed here have not been tested and we make no guarantees that any audio devices outside of this list will work.

 - Movo PM20-S Executive Lavalier Clip-on Interview Microphone